 Yes, all brick and mortar casino gambling is regulated by the Alberta provincial authority.
 Alberta is one of the leading destinations for gambling in Canada and offers both trackside gambling as well as casino gambling.

 Online gambling in Alberta is becoming more and more popular as players realise the benefits of playing online.
 Some of the attractions to playing online include not having to leave the comfort of your own home, not having to wait for a place to open at a table, a bigger variety in online slots and jackpots, and more safety and security.
-There are plenty of great online casinos to choose from such as Jackpot City, River Belle Casino and Lucky247 Casino.
+There are plenty of great online casinos to choose from such as Jackpot City and River Belle Casino.

 If you are playing for your own enjoyment, just on weekends or some week nights, you generally don’t have to worry about paying tax on your winnings.
 It’s only if you play every day as a professional gambler that you will need to file taxes.
 In other words, if gambling in Alberta is actually a big part of your regular income, then yes.